ehildenb/homod/univ.md

     var NA : NeSet{$A} .
     eq NA , NA = NA .

+  --- automatic subsort generation over new sorts
+  --- already hard to express with views, see below
   forall:
     sorts A B .
     subsort A < B .